mapbox/asset-tracking/README.md

 1. Open up the AWS Console and trace the data through Cloudwatch.
 Watch it from ingestion, through Kinesis into Lambda, and into Dynamo and S3.
 2. Create some new geofence tilesets via the Mapbox Datasets editor or upload your own.
 Update their properties and add that information to the stream via the stream processor.
-3. Experiment with adding [an SNS resource](https://www.pulumi.com/docs/aws/sns/) and updating your Lambda to funnel geofence status into the service.
+3. Experiment with adding [an SNS resource](https://www.pulumi.com/docs/aws/sns/) and updating your Lambda to funnel geofence status into the notification service.
-4. Alter the scale - most of these services are scalable by default (IoT Core, API Gateway, Dynamo).
-If you want to try and scale this further, change the number of Kinesis shards and/or adjust the Lambda batch size.
-This will help you with processing more records and keep from developing a backlog of items.
+4. Alter the scale.
+While most of these services are scalable by default (IoT Core, API Gateway, Dynamo),  if you want to experiment with scaling further, change the number of Kinesis shards and/or adjust the Lambda batch size.
+This will help you with ingesting and processing more records.
+5. Deploy to another region.
+Create another stack and deploy again.
+Then try and find a way to deploy it to every AWS region!

 ## Built With